Tofandel/contact-form-7-redirection/readme.txt

 * Dev improvements.

 = 1.2 =
-* Added option to add script after the form has been sent successfully.
+* New feature: add script after the form has been sent successfully.

 = 1.0.2 =
 * Added full support for form duplication.
-* Added option to open page in a new tab.
+* New feature: open page in a new tab.
 * Added plugin class CF7_Redirect.

 = 1.0.0 =